 Is Izmir Safe For Tourists?

-Izmir might be safe for tourists, but since Turkey is not exactly one of the wealthiest countries, tourists tend to become easy targets for scams and pickpockets.
+Izmir is generally safe for tourists, but since Turkey is not exactly one of the wealthiest countries, tourists tend to become easy targets for scams and pickpockets.
 Tourists need to be extra careful when exploring the touristic areas of Izmir, as those places are generally where most of the petty theft and pickpockets happen.

 Generally speaking, neighborhoods south of the railroad tracks are usually more dangerous, especially areas near Hilal and Halkapınar.